-We have Judges from Australia, the UK, Continental Europe, Canada and the USA who will judge all the entries.
+We have Judges from Australia, the UK, Continental Europe, Canada and the USA who will judge all the entries and award A$10,000 in prize money.
 Judges and their students are not permitted to enter the competition.

 Member of the Order of Australia, BSc[Hons],PhD, LaTrobe; Honorary Doctor of Laws, Uni. of Melbourne.
-John is a respected scientist who is currently deputy Chancellor at LaTrobe University and a past Dean of Science and Deputy Vice-Chancellor [Research] at the University of Melbourne.
+John is a respected scientist and a past Dean of Science and Deputy Vice-Chancellor [Research] at the University of Melbourne and past Deputy Chancellor at Latrobe University..
 He is a Fellow of the Australian Academy of Science, where he was also Secretary (Education and Public Awareness) for the Primary Connections project.
 He has been a judge of many awards including the BHP Awards, and was a judge of the 2008 Victorian Student Science Video Competition and the inaugural Australian 60 second Science Video Competition in 2009, and again in 2010.
 John will be looking at the videos to see how clearly you have explained the science in your videos.

-Danica Radovanovic is based in Belgrade and writes for the Scientific American, Global Voices Online, and other publications.
+Danica Radovanovic is based in Belgrade and is the editor in chief of Australian Science - an online science community and magazine for fostering the science and technology in Australia.
 She has experience in Science, ePublishing, Web and technology, and working in a multicultural environment.
 She is an analyst and consultant in Social Media and Communications.
-Danica is University of Oxford (Oxford Internet Institute) and JFDP/Fulbright Scholar in Information, Communication and the Social Sciences, finalising her doctoral dissertation at the University of Belgrade.
+Danica is University of Oxford (Oxford Internet Institute) and JFDP/Fulbright Scholar in Information, Communication and the Social Sciences.
 Danica provides consulting and training to both the government and non-government sectors.
-Danica blogs at 'Digital Serendipities': and tweets at: @DanicaR
+Danica blogs at 'Digital Serendipities' and tweets at: @DanicaR

 Michael is an award winning Australian film-maker, co-founder of the student 'Re@ct Film Festivals' for students in Victoria, and previous director of Victorian Schools TV - he was a judge of the 2008 Victorian Student Science Video Competition and the inaugural Australian 60 second Science Video Competition in 2009, and again in 2010.
 He is now the director of the independent multimedia production company, Drift Media. http://www.driftmedia.com.au/ Michael will be looking at the production values of your videos to see how well you have used Lighting, sound, choice of shot, angle, framing, editing etc